Use the Rename refactoring to change names of symbols, files, and all the references to them throughout code.

 Press Shift+F6 or from the main menu, select.

-You can perform a rename refactoring in-place or press Shift+F6 again to open the Rename dialog if you need to specify additional options.
+You can perform the rename refactoring in-place or press Shift+F6 again to open the Rename dialog if you need to specify additional options.
 For example, specify where to search for element occurrences, or what else to rename.
 You can also specify a scope for the refactoring.

 Next time you invoke the Rename refactoring, PyCharm remembers the options you have specified inside the Rename dialog.